Priya Satia specializes in modern British and British empire history, especially in the Middle East and South Asia.

 Her first book Spies in Arabia: The Great War and the Cultural Foundations of Britain's Covert Empire in the Middle East (OUP, 2008) won the 2009 AHA-Herbert Baxter Adams Book Prize, the 2009 AHA-Pacific Coast Branch Book Award, and the 2010 Pacific Coast Conference on British Studies Book Prize.

-Her second book, Empire of Guns: The Violent Making of the Industrial Revolution (Penguin Press, 2018) won the 2019 Pacifc Coast Conference on British Studies Book Prize and is a finalist for the LA Times Book Prize in History.
+Her second book, Empire of Guns: The Violent Making of the Industrial Revolution (Penguin Press, 2018/ Duckworth, 2018; paperback Stanford University Press, 2019) won the 2019 Pacific Coast Conference on British Studies Book Prize, the Wadsworth Prize in Business History, and the AHA's Jerry Bentley Prize in world history.
+It was also a finalist for the LA Times Book Prize in History and is currently shortlisted for the Laura Shannon Prize in Contemporary European Studies.

-Her work has also appeared in the American Historical Review, Past and Present, Technology and Culture,Humanity, Annales, History Workshop Journal, edited volumes across a range of fields (e.g. environmental history, Middle Eastern history, the Indian Ocean world, British politics, aerospatial theory, humanitarianism), and mainstream media (the Financial Times, the Nation, Times Literary Supplement, the Washington Post, Time Magazine, the Chronicle of Higher Education, Aeon, the Tribune, Slate.com, CNN.com, and other sites).
+Her work has also appeared in the American Historical Review, Past & Present, Technology & Culture,Humanity, Annales, History Workshop Journal, the Journal of British Studies, the Journal of Global History, edited volumes across a range of fields (e.g. environmental history, the history of guns, Middle Eastern history, the Indian Ocean world, British politics, aerospatial theory, humanitarianism), and mainstream media (the Financial Times, the Nation, Times Literary Supplement, the Washington Post, Time Magazine, The New Republic, the Chronicle of Higher Education, Aeon, the Tribune, the LA Review of Books, the San Francisco Chronicle, Slate.com, CNN.com, The Wire.in, and other sites).